RAK4200 WisDuo Breakout Board AT Command Manual

 Introduction

-The RAK4200 Breakout Board is designed to simplify LoRa P2P peer-to-peer and LoRaWAN communication.
-This board saves you in dealing with complicated SPI protocol with the LoRa transceivers.
-Instead, a well-known serial communication interface is provided to send commands and request the internal status of the board.
-This approach allows a straightforward way to integrate LoRa technology into your projects.
+The RAK4200 Breakout Board is designed to simplify LoRa P2P (peer-to-peer) and LoRaWAN communication.
+It eliminates the need to handle the complex SPI protocol of LoRa transceivers by offering a familiar serial communication interface.
+This interface enables you to send commands and check the board's internal status, providing a straightforward way to integrate LoRa technology into your projects.

-On top of this serial interface, a set of AT commands is defined.
-An external microcontroller will be able to control the RAK4200 Breakout Board as a classic AT modem.
-Through the AT commands, you can set parameters of the LoRaWAN communication, controlling GPIO pins, analog inputs, etc.
+In addition to the serial interface, a set of AT commands is provided, allowing an external microcontroller to control the RAK4200 Breakout Board like a traditional AT modem.
+These commands enable you to configure LoRaWAN communication parameters, control GPIO pins, and manage analog inputs, among other functions.

-In the RAK4200 Breakout Board, the serial communication is exposed on the UART1 port, through Pin 4 (UART1_TX) and Pin 5 (UART1_RX).
-The parameters of the UART1 communication are 115200 / 8-N-1.
-The firmware upgrade is also possible through this port.
-To get familiar with the pin distribution of this board and find a schematic circuit of a reference application, refer to RAK4200 Breakout Board Datasheet.
-A summary is also provided in the Appendix IV.
+The RAK4200 Breakout Board exposes serial communication on the UART1 port via Pin 4 (UART1_TX) and Pin 5 (UART1_RX).
+The UART1 communication parameters are 115200 baud rate, 8 data bits, no parity, and 1 stop bit (8-N-1).
+Firmware upgrades can also be performed through this port.
+For detailed information on the board's pin distribution and a reference application schematic, consult the RAK4200 Breakout Board Datasheet.
+A summary is available in Appendix IV.

 In addition, the RAK4200 Breakout Board also exposes another serial port through Pin 2 (UART2_TX) and Pin 1 (UART2_RX).
 This port is named UART2.
 You can use it to connect another MCU or an additional UART peripheral, such as a GPS module.

-UART2 is Pin 2 (TX2) and Pin 1 (RX2) on modules.
-In the case that the target application only requires one single UART port, then it is recommended to make use of the UART2 to connect to your MCU and reserve the UART1 for future firmware upgrades.
+UART2 is available on Pin 2 (TX2) and Pin 1 (RX2) of the module.
+If your application only requires a single UART port, it is recommended to use UART2 to connect to your MCU, leaving UART1 reserved for future firmware upgrades.

 Links to Quick Start Guide

-For AT commands example usage, you can check these sections of the quick start guide:
+For AT commands example usage, check these sections of the quick start guide:

 Software Tool